Musée d'Art et d'Histoire (Geneva): Departments

-Collections
+Department of Fine Art

 The fine art section has paintings from the Middle Ages to the 20th century, with works by the Italian, Dutch, French, English, Genevan and Swiss Schools.
-The best-known painting is The Miraculous Draught of Fishes (1444) by Konrad Witz, contained in Witz's St. Peter Altarpiece.
+The best-known painting is "The Miraculous Draft of Fishes" (1444) by Konrad Witz, contained in Witz's St. Peter Altarpiece.
 Other major artists include Rembrandt, Cézanne, Modigliani, and the sculptor Rodin.
 The museum also has numerous works by Jean-Étienne Liotard, Ferdinand Hodler, Félix Vallotton, Edmond Jean de Pury, and Jean-Baptiste-Camille Corot.
 The collection of works by the Genevan Neoclassical painter Jean-Pierre Saint-Ours (d.
 1809) is much the best of any museum.

+Department of Works on Paper

+The Department of Works on Paper is one of the museum's major holdings and covers drawings, prints and illustrated books from the 15th century onward.
+It includes the world's largest collection of works by Jean-Étienne Liotard and a major group of works by Ferdinand Hodler, whose 241 sketchbooks in the MAH represent almost the entire known corpus.
+The department also holds an important collection of Japanese prints, including a set of 300 sheets acquired in 1937, with works by artists including Katsushika Hokusai, Utagawa Hiroshige, Kitagawa Utamaro, Utagawa Kunisada and Kōshirō Onchi.

+Department of Applied Arts

 The applied art section has collections of Byzantine art, icons, weapons from the Middle Ages and Renaissance, silverware and tinware, musical instruments and textiles.
 The complete interior furnishing and wood panelling from several rooms of the Lower Castle Zizers (late 17th century) have been built into the museum.

+Department of Archeology

 The archaeology section displays findings from European prehistory, ancient Egypt (with a mummy from the 9th century BC), the Kerma culture of Sudan, the Near East, ancient Greece, and Roman and pre-Roman Italy, as well as a numismatic cabinet.